NoName-0815/listener/README.md

 cd listener
 python3 listener.py -g <github_handle> -p <port>
 ```
-The listener.py program has to parameters:
+The listener.py program has two parameters:
 1. A github handle: This handle is being used to notify its owner about the issue that's being created when the protection has been set.
 2. A port: This is the tcp port at which listener.py will wait for webhooks.